-Qatar restores ties with Iran, ignoring demands of Arab neighbors - CNN — Nigeria Today
+Qatar restores diplomatic ties with Iran despite demands by Arab neighbors - Washington Post — Nigeria Today

-Qatar restores ties with Iran, ignoring demands of Arab neighbors – CNN
+Qatar restores diplomatic ties with Iran despite demands by Arab neighbors – Washington Post

 |